How to play with your kids so it doesn’t feel like work!

 He mentioned that when he discovered what his work energy was he was able to adjust his playtime with his kids to suit his work energy.

-In other words, if you know how you function, what drives you to get things done, you can banish boredom from play.
+In other words, if you know how you function, and what drives you to get things done, you can banish boredom from play.

 His book resonated with me because I always wondered why I didn’t like to play.